Stephanie Flanders

-Stephanie Hope Flanders (born 5 August 1968) is a British economist and journalist, currently the head of Bloomberg News Economics.
+Stephanie Hope Flanders (born 5 August 1968) is a British economist and journalist, currently the head of Economics and Politics at Bloomberg News.
 She was previously chief market strategist for Britain and Europe for J.P.
 Morgan Asset Management, and before that was the BBC News economics editor for five years.
 Flanders is the daughter of British actor and comic singer Michael Flanders and disability campaigner Claudia Cockburn.

 Early life

 Flanders was born on 5 August 1968.
-Flanders' father, Michael Flanders, died in 1975 when she was six years old.
+Her father, Michael Flanders, died in 1975 when she was six years old.
 She attended St Paul's Girls' School and Balliol College, Oxford, where she obtained a first class degree in Philosophy, Politics and Economics.
-She then attended the John F. Kennedy School of Government at Harvard University as a Kennedy Scholar, receiving a Masters of Public Administration.
+She then attended the John F. Kennedy School of Government at Harvard University as a Kennedy Scholar, receiving a Master of Public Administration.

 Early career

 Flanders began her career as an economist at the London Business School and the Institute for Fiscal Studies.
 She then became a leader writer and columnist at the Financial Times from 1994.
 She became a speechwriter and advisor to U.S. Treasury Secretary Lawrence H. Summers in 1997, and joined The New York Times in 2001.